grommet/grommet/src/js/components/Select/README.md

 **select.control.open**

-Any additional style for the control's open state of the Select component.
+Any additional style for the control open state of the Select component.
 Expects `object`.

 Defaults to